arcxp/content-search-validator/README.md

 }
 ```

 The name of the analyzer is the key of settings.analysis.analyzer.
-In the above example it will create a new analyzer called `rebuilt_arabic`` that will contain no configurations.
-This will not use the native french analyzer.
+In the above example it will create a new analyzer called `rebuilt_arabic`.
+This will not use the native arabic analyzer.
+The index will be called arabic.

 ### Custom analyzers

-The arabic analyzer is an example of uses custom filters.

 The custom analyzer uses external configuration files custom_stop_words.txt and custom_synonym.txt.
 The files are added to
-opensearch containers /usr/share/opensearch/config/analyzers in docker-compose.yml and the analyzer references the files with `*_path` statements like:
+the opensearch containers /usr/share/opensearch/config/analyzers in docker-compose.yml and the analyzer references the files with `*_path` statements like:

 ```
 "stopword_path": "analyzers/custom_stop_words.txt"